4. Generating Host Reports¶

 Once your analysis is complete, you can generate a report to share with others.
-There are four types of reports supported by Cyber Triage®: HTML, JSON, CSV, and Extract Source Files.
+There are several types of outputs, which serve different needs.
 All of these can be created from the Dashboard.

 4.1.
 HTML Report¶

 The “Bad and Suspicious Items in HTML” report is useful to share with other groups who want a human readable report.
 It contains the list of Bad and Suspicious items that were found on the system.